cfpb/design-manual/identity/color-principles.md

 ### Secondary colors

-These colors are used primarily as accent colors, and should be used to add variety to page content and illustrations.
-They should never overpower the core brand colors.
+<p>These colors are used primarily as accent colors, and should be used to add variety to page content and illustrations.
+They should never overpower the core brand colors.</p>

 {::nomarkdown}
 <figure class="swatch swatch__primary">